Gas meters aren't hard to read - if you know how.

 Think the meter reading is wrong?

-If your meter reading seems wrong, you might want to supplier an altered reading, or contact your supplier to let them know there could be something wrong with your meter.
+If your meter reading seems wrong, you might want to send your supplier an altered reading, or contact your supplier to let them know there could be something wrong with your meter.
+They will most likely send someone out to look at your meter.

 Your results are accurate and impartial.
 We use the latest rates that we get directly from the suppliers and are not influenced by any commercial interests.
 Start switching your gas supplier now , to find out how much you could save.